 ArtsAutosBooksBusinessEducationEntertainmentFamilyFashionFoodGamesGenderHealthHolidaysHomeHubPagesPersonal FinancePetsPoliticsReligionSportsTechnologyTravel

 I wished for company.
 I did not know what 'company' was like, but I knew I wanted it.
-The Source brought me friends who threw me under the bus at the slightest provocation, enemies who taunted and abused me and lovers who soon tired of me.
-I knew I did not want these things, so I withdrew and thought.
-I withdrew and thought for a few years.
-I thought about the definition of a good friend and came to an understanding.
-I came to know that I wanted friends who would talk and listen, help and accept help, and share of themselves.
-People came into my life who became my friends.
-At first, my friendships were flawed, but as I came to understand friendship better, I made better friends.
-Today I do not have a lot of friends, but the friends I have are awesome.
+Life brought me friends who threw me under the bus at the slightest provocation, enemies who taunted and abused me and lovers who soon tired of me.
+I knew I did not want these things, so I withdrew and thought about the definition of a good friend, and came to know that I wanted friends who would talk and listen, help and accept help, and share of themselves.

-I came to understand that there are few true enemies in this world.
+I found that there are few true enemies in this world.
 Most people want to have a good life and don't want to negatively affect others.
 There are many, however, that feel bad about themselves and try to make themselves feel better by hurting others.
-I came to understand that I ultimately have control over whether I am hurt or not.
+I ultimately discovered that I have control over whether I am hurt or not.
 If external validation is unimportant, then external rejection also becomes unimportant.
 I learned to ignore negative people and pay attention to positive people.
 Today I have mostly positive people in my life.
 They make up my community.

-I wished to be a musician.
 I did not know what it meant to be a musician, but I liked to play music, so I thought it would be nice to play music all the time.
 However, during the process of becoming a musician my desire to play music somehow got mixed up with my desire to excel at something.
 I started to measure myself according to how much "better" I was than some other musician.
 My ability as a musician became synonymous to my self worth.
+This is known in mindfulness practice as "comparative mind."

-I learned that enjoying one's own music is a choice.
-I have heard and seen that although a musician may not be technically superior, they may intensely enjoy their musical experience.
+Enjoying one's own - or anyone's music for that matter - is a choice.
+Although a musician may not be technically superior, they may intensely enjoy their musical experience.
 Choosing to enjoy making music has made the experience much more joyful for me.
 A joyful musician is able to transmit their joy through their music.
 People enjoy music made by a joyful musician.

 Performance, I learned, is a two-way street.
 The musical performer outputs emotion encased in sound.
 The audience receives this emotion and reacts emotionally.
 The emotional reaction of the audience is transmitted back to the performer.
 This powerful cycle can be ecstatic when synergy is achieved between audience and musician.